 Did the Buddha teach about GOD?
 Or the concept of an eternal soul?
 Or a higher spiritual self?
 This can be a bit of a controversial topic within some schools of Buddhism and some Buddhists will say: "No".
 But, as we will see, the situation is actually far more complex, subtle and nuanced than that.

-At the time of the Buddha, there were many different conflicting ideas, descriptions and definitions of GOD floating around the various religious circles of North India.
+During the life of the Buddha, there were many different conflicting ideas, descriptions and definitions of GOD floating around the various religious circles of North India.
 And some of these ideas were rather bizarre to say the least.
 Plus, various sects believed in an almost endless variety of Hindu God's and Goddesses.
 Some of these were very God-like, noble and virtuous such as Brahma-Saraswati; Vishnu-Lakshmi; and Shiva-Shakti; but some of the others were believed to occasionally behave in ways that were no better than typical humans - being selfish, jealous, combative, and so on.
 Consequently, most of the people of North India were very, very confused as to just what they should believe.
 So, in order to avoid confusing the people even further on these topics, the compassionate Buddha generally avoided talking directly about the concept of GOD in the ways that the people of North India would ordinarily do so.

 Interestingly, Sathya Sai Baba alludes to the Buddha's skillful discretion on this topic when Sai Baba said: